TI-Toolkit/tokens-wiki/tokens/Eng.md

 <tt><kbd><b>mode</b></kbd></tt>, `Eng`
 <hr>

-The `Eng` command puts the calculator in engineering notation mode.
+The <tt>Eng</tt> command puts the calculator in engineering notation mode.
 This is a variation on scientific notation in which the exponent is restricted to be a multiple of 3 (and the mantissa can range between 1 and 1000, not including 1000 itself)

 ```ti-basic
 Eng